Rugby and achieving academic excellence

 Arden floundered for a few years after leaving school, before an intervention from his father and a stint overseas coaching rugby set him on the right path.

 After returning to Wellington he accomplished a number of his rugby goals and then realised he could be the first person in his family to get a degree.
-He enrolled at Victoria, although success didn't come immediately.
+He enrolled at Victoria University of Wellington, although success didn't come immediately.

 “The first essay I got back was covered with red ink.
 I was advised to do a writing course, which helped me realise that education could be learned.
 I used to think you had to be born with it.”